-Common Stock.
-During the three months ended March 31, 2014 and 2013, we acquired 200 shares and 600 shares, respectively, of common stock held by employees who tendered owned shares to satisfy tax withholding obligations.
-During 2013, we terminated the equity distribution agreement which allowed us to issue and sell, from time to time, up to \$85,686,000 in aggregate offering price of our common shares.
+We had an equity distribution agreement which allowed us to issue and sell, from time to time, up to \$85,686,000 in aggregate offering price of our common shares.
 Sales of common shares were made by means of ordinary brokers' transactions at market prices, in block transactions, or as otherwise agreed between us and our sales agents.
-During the three months ended March 31, 2013, we sold 126,742 shares of common stock for \$4,895,000 in net proceeds under our equity distribution agreement.
+During the six months ended June 31, 2013, we sold 126,742 shares of common stock for \$4,895,000 in net proceeds under our equity distribution agreement.
 In conjunction with the sale of common stock, during 2013, we reclassified \$662,000 of accumulated costs associated with the equity distribution agreement to additional paid in capital.